hanadrizz/The-Barkeeper/README.md

 User commands | Output
 ------------ | -------------
   avatar [user] | Responds with the specified users' avatar
-  help | displays a help message wiki [page] | Responds with the specified pages' summary and a link license | Outputs the MIT license and a link to this repository hug [user] | Responds with "[author] is hugging [user]! :people_hugging:"
+  help | Displays a help message wiki [page] | Responds with the specified pages' summary and a link license | Outputs the MIT license and a link to this repository hug [user] | Responds with "[author] is hugging [user]! :people_hugging:"